13

 But as they say….when in Rome.

-And it was in Rome where we sat al fresco at a little neighborhood trattoria on the Piazza Farnese, enjoying a glass of ice cold Frascati, that our cameriere informed us that fried zucchini blossoms were a special delicacy on the menu that evening.
+And it was in Rome where we sat al fresco at a little neighborhood trattoria on the Piazza Farnese, enjoying a glass of ice cold Frascati, when our cameriere informed us that fried zucchini blossoms were a special delicacy on the menu that evening.

 As luck would have it, I was able to score a dozen blossoms at my local farmer’s market today.